GuoyuloveSunshine/GuoyuloveSunshine.github.io/_pages/about.md

 ## Academic

 I am currently a master student in Shanghai Jiao Tong University majored in Information Engineering.
 My research interest is about robot arms and manipulation.
-And I am in [RL2 Lab](https://gaoyue.sjtu.edu.cn) of the AI Institute of SJTU.
+And I am in [RL2 Lab](https://gaoyue.sjtu.edu.cn) of the AI Institute, SJTU.
 I am doing research about robot manipulation on the following topics:

 - Motion planning and control for robot arms.